-|Repository:||Chicago Public Library, Harold Washington Library Center, Special Collections, 400 S. State St., Chicago, IL 60605|
+|Repository:||Chicago Public Library Harold Washington Library Center, Special Collections, 400 S. State Street, Chicago, IL 60605|

-|Provenance:||The majority of the pieces in the collection, including several one-of-a-kind photographs, were donated to the Special Collections department by Mr. Tucker shortly before his death in 1989.
+|Immediate Source of Acquisition||The majority of the pieces in the collection, including several one-of-a-kind photographs, were donated to the Special Collections department by Mr. Tucker shortly before his death in 1989.
 Additional material has been generously donated by Dr. Richard Foley and set designer Rick Paul.|

-|Citation:||When quoting material from this collection the preferred citation is: Godzilla Rainbow Troupe [Box #, Folder#], Special Collections, Chicago Public Library.|
+|Preferred Citation:||When quoting material from this collection the preferred citation is: Godzilla Rainbow Troupe Records [Box #, Folder#], Special Collections, Chicago Public Library|

 Scope and Content